 The late Sir Harry Campion was the first director of the Central Statistical Office, the forerunner of the Office for National Statistics.
 He held the post from 1941 until he retired in 1967.
 Campion was also the inaugural director of the United Nations Statistical Office.
 Campion was the Royal Statistical Society’s President from 1957 to 1959 and kindly left the Society a generous legacy to support future statisticians.

 The aim of the award is to recognise outstanding innovations or developments that improve the service to users.
-The award recognises work carried out or completed the previous year.
+The award recognises work carried out or completed in 2020.
 Nominations for the main award need to demonstrate how they meet one or more of the following main criteria:

 - An excellent demonstration of gathering information to meet the needs of a range of users, and using this information to develop new statistics, shape outputs or influence policy;